Phillip Inman and Graeme Wearden

 A separate survey of manufacturers by the Confederation of British Industry (CBI) found that export order books in the three months to September were at their weakest since December 2020 – during the first year of the Covid-19 pandemic, and just before the UK signed the Brexit trade agreement.

-A net balance of -44% of manufacturers reported that their export order books were below normal this month – a deterioration compared with August, when the reading was -22%.
+A net balance of -44% of manufacturers reported that their export order books were below normal this month, compared with a reading of -22% in August.

-The CBI lead economist Ben Jones said: “The survey highlights that the recovery of the UK economy seen over the first half of 2024 remains fragile, with uneven progress seen across different sectors, and businesses increasingly cautious ahead of the budget at the end of next month.”
+Ben Jones, the CBI lead economist, said: “The survey highlights that the recovery of the UK economy seen over the first half of 2024 remains fragile, with uneven progress seen across different sectors, and businesses increasingly cautious ahead of the budget at the end of next month.”

-However, despite slowing growth, the S&P survey racked up its 11th consecutive month of improving activity across the services and manufacturing sectors, and companies said their outlook over the next year was for new orders to grow.
+However, despite concerns of tax hikes in the budget and slowing growth, the S&P survey racked up its 11th consecutive month of improving activity across the services and manufacturing sectors, and companies said their outlook over the next year was for new orders to grow.

 Overall, the flash UK PMI composite output index dipped to 52.9, down from August’s 53.8.
 A figure above 50 indicates growth.
 Inflation is expected to moderate after companies slowed their price rises this month.
 The average prices charged by private sector businesses rose at the slowest rate since February 2021.